Generic Name: fam-trastuzumab deruxtecan-nxki

 Approval Status: Approved

 Experimental Code: DS-8201

 Enhertu is a HER2 antibody combined with a chemotherapy drug.
-It is approved for previously treated people with inoperable or metastatic HER2-positive breast cancer and for those with people with locally advanced or metastatic HER2-positive gastric (stomach) or gastroesophageal junction cancer.
+It is approved for previously treated people with inoperable or metastatic HER2-positive breast cancer and for people with locally advanced or metastatic HER2-positive stomach or gastroesophageal junction cancer.

 Human epidermal growth factor receptor 2 (HER2) plays a role in cell division and repair, and blocking these receptors can slow cancer growth.
 About 20% of breast cancers have a high level of HER2 expression.
 Enhertu is an antibody-drug conjugate that consists of trastuzumab (Herceptin) plus a topoisomerase inhibitor drug that kills cancer cells.